CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

     #PBS -N batch_job_example
     #PBS -l select=1:ncpus=4:mem=4gb:scratch_local=10gb
     #PBS -l walltime=1:00:00
-    # The 4 lines above are options for scheduling system: job will run 1 hour at maximum, 1 machine with 4 processors + 4gb RAM memory + 10gb scratch memory are requested
+    # The 4 lines above are options for the scheduling system: the job will run 1 hour at maximum, 1 machine with 4 processors + 4gb RAM memory + 10gb scratch memory are requested

-    # define a DATADIR variable: directory where the input files are taken from and where output will be copied to
+    # define a DATADIR variable: directory where the input files are taken from and where the output will be copied to
-    DATADIR=/storage/brno12-cerit/home/user123/test_directory # substitute username and path to to your real username and path
+    DATADIR=/storage/brno12-cerit/home/user123/test_directory # substitute username and path to your real username and path

-    # append a line to a file "jobs_info.txt" containing the ID of the job, the hostname of node it is run on and the path to a scratch directory
+    # append a line to a file "jobs_info.txt" containing the ID of the job, the hostname of the node it is run on, and the path to a scratch directory
-    # this information helps to find a scratch directory in case the job fails and you need to remove the scratch directory manually
+    # this information helps to find a scratch directory in case the job fails, and you need to remove the scratch directory manually
     echo "$PBS_JOBID is running on node `hostname -f` in a scratch directory $SCRATCHDIR" >> $DATADIR/jobs_info.txt

     #loads the Gaussian's application modules, version 03
     module add g03

-    # test if scratch directory is set
+    # test if the scratch directory is set
     # if scratch directory is not set, issue error message and exit
     test -n "$SCRATCHDIR" || { echo >&2 "Variable SCRATCHDIR is not set!"; exit 1; }

     # copy input file "h2o.com" to scratch directory
-    # if the copy operation fails, issue error message and exit
+    # if the copy operation fails, issue an error message and exit
     cp $DATADIR/h2o.com  $SCRATCHDIR || { echo >&2 "Error while copying input file(s)!"; exit 2; }

     # move into scratch directory